Dave Aronson

 Tight Genes: Intro to Genetic Algorithms

 Yes, that's right, geneTic, not geneRic.
 Genetic algorithms are shortcuts to "evolve" solutions to hard problems, by mimicking real-world biological evolution.
 They find a "good enough" solution more quickly than precise calculation or brute-forcing your way through the entire solution space.
-Its randomness often reveals great solutions that humans probably would never have thought of, such as NASA's twisty ST5 spacecraft antenna, developed by a genetic algorithm in 2006!
+Their randomness often reveals great solutions that humans probably would never have thought of, such as NASA's twisty ST5 spacecraft antenna, developed by a genetic algorithm in 2006!

 This talk will explain the general concept, and then walk through some examples, explaining terms and pointing out tradeoffs and nuances along the way.